 And you’ll be making some nice side-cash!

 P.S.
-If you want to be the first to know when I’ve added additional resources to help you start or grow your home based food business, be sure to signup for my emails.
+If you’ve never been self-employed before, I strongly encourage you to take the Business Ready Self-Audit which will help you identify areas you could beefup before starting a business.
+If you want to be the first to know when I’ve added additional resources to help you start or grow your home-based food business, be sure to signup for my emails.
 I’d love to get to know you better.

 What is the Small Biz Silver Lining Program The Small Biz Silver Lining Program is an online coaching and training program for small business owners that can lead to easier access to capital in...